carbon-language/carbon-lang/llvm/docs/HowToBuildOnARM.rst

 #.
 If you are building LLVM/Clang on an ARM board with 1G of memory or less,
    please use ``gold`` rather then GNU ``ld``.
-   Building LLVM/Clang with ``--enable-optimized`` is prefered since it consumes less memory.
+   Building LLVM/Clang with ``--enable-optimized`` is preferred since it consumes less memory.
 Otherwise, the building process will very likely fail due to insufficient memory.
 In any case it is probably a good idea to set up a swap partition.